 The FRITZ!Box is now configured for operation as an IP client.

-Note:When the FRITZ!Box is configured as an IP client, it can no longer be reached at http://fritz.box; instead, you must use the Mesh overview of the FRITZ!Box (router) or use the IP address that is assigned to it by the FRITZ!Box (router).
+Note:When the FRITZ!Box is configured as an IP client, it can no longer be reached at http://fritz.box; instead, you must use the Mesh overview of the FRITZ!Box (router) or use the IP address assigned to it by the FRITZ!Box (router).

 - Use a network cable to connect the "WAN" or "LAN 1" port on the FRITZ!Box (IP client) either directly or by means of a hub or switch to a LAN port on the FRITZ!Box (router).